squirrel-prover/squirrel-prover/documentation/sphinx/README.rst

    source .venv/bin/activate

 Here, your terminal should be running the python3 virtual env, you can run `which pip3` to check this, with the expected output `.../squirrel-prover/documentation/sphinx/.venv/bin/pip3`.
+The current terminal will stay in the venv until it is closed.

 Then with pip :